ujwacha/myForkOfSuckess/README.md

 Hello

-here are all my forks if my suckless utils . install font awsome 5 , it is a very importaint dependency here . and get python pywal as well , most linux distributions must have this in their official repos , it manages all fo my colors because i am lazy and unfortunately a very bad artist.
+here are all my forks of suckless utils . install font awsome 5 , it is a very importaint dependency here . and get python pywal as well , most linux distributions must have this in their official repos , it manages all fo my colors because i am lazy and unfortunately a very bad artist.